CSCfi/csc-user-guide/docs/apps/maestro.md

-The overall process is shown in the video below, and the additional detail and some diagnostics tips are explained in our [Maestro power usage tutorial](../support/tutorials/power-maestro.md)
+The overall process is shown in the video below, and the additional detail and some diagnostics tips are explained in our [Maestro power usage tutorial](../support/tutorials/power-maestro.md) As the video shows, you'll first need to edit your local `schrodinger.hosts` file to include the same entries as in Puhti (the file is in your `$HOME`, which in turn is created with a script on your first usage of Maestro on Puhti).

 Note, that Maestro jobs
 are not run via batch scripts like most other applications at CSC, but